andrelandgraf/openimg/docs/api/bun.md

 - `cacheFolder`: The location to cache optimized images to.
 Can be set to either a string path or `no_cache` to not cache to disk.
 - `allowlistedOrigins`: List of allowed remote origins.
 Defaults to none and can also be set to all (`['*']`).
 - `getImgParams`: Provide a custom function to retrieve the image parameters from the request.
-- `getImgSource`: Provide a function to map the `src` image parameter to a image source image.
+- `getImgSource`: Provide a function to map the `src` image parameter to an image source image.
 This is useful if you have several locations for hosted images and want provide a custom mapper.
 Read more about the default `getImgSource` function below.

 **headers: Headers**